Skip to main content

 A farmer and Extension agent inspect a Christmas tree at a Christmas tree farm in the North Carolina mountains.
 Play Video

-North Carolina produces about 1 of every 4 real Christmas trees in the U.S.
+North Carolina produces nearly 1 of every 4 real Christmas trees grown in the U.S.

-Fraser firs are grown mostly in far-western counties like Ashe, Avery and Watauga.
+Fraser firs are grown mostly in Western North Carolina counties like Ashe, Avery and Watauga.
 Folks in the Piedmont and coastal plain regions of North Carolina are still able to make the season bright with Christmas tree species suited to lower elevations: Leyland cypress, white pine, Virginia pine, eastern redcedar and Arizona cypress cultivars like ‘Blue Ice’ or ‘Carolina Sapphire.’
+Explore various Christmas tree species and how they’re grown.

-Did you know that your live Christmas tree is already 6 to 10 years old when you bring it home?
+Did you know that real Christmas trees are already 6 to 10 years old when you buy them?

 Join NC State Extension’s Christmas tree expert, Jeff Owen, and journey into the world of North Carolina Christmas trees for a behind-the-scenes look at how NC State helps farmers grow, harvest and sell these seasonal delights.
 Consider this permission to peek before Christmas!